glhwork/git_try/contribute.md

-this is the 16th modification in master branch this is the 16th modification in try-devel branch this is the 17th modification in try-devel branch
+this is the 16th modification in master branch this is the 16th modification in try-devel branch this is the 17th modification in try-devel branch this is the 18th modification in try-devel branch